 The Siberian Husky was bred about 3,000 years ago by the nomadic Indian tribe Chukchi for the purpose of sledding.
 It was first brought to North America by fur traders around the turn of the 20th century.
-Today the Siberian Husky serves both as an sled dog and a wonderful pet.
+Today the breed serves both as an sled dog and a wonderful pet.

 The Siberian Husky is medium-sized dogs with a strong build.
 Its head is triangular with a long muzzle and erect ears, and its eyes can be seen in a stunning blue, brown or combination of both.

-The Siberian Husky is most commonly seen in white and black, white and brown, or white and red.
+It is most commonly seen in white and black, white and brown, or white and red.